Ultrasound Guided Sclerotherapy

 Is Ultrasound Guided Sclerotherapy Painful?

-In most instances, ultrasound guided sclerotherapy is not painful and produces no discomfort.
-Some patients may experience a minor stinging or burning sensation at the treatment site, which eventually goes away on its own within a few days.
+Many patients report that ultrasound-guided sclerotherapy is not painful and produces no discomfort.
+You may experience a minor stinging or burning sensation at the treatment site, which eventually goes away on its own within a few days.

-Common side effects associated with ultrasound guided sclerotherapy include bruising at the injection site along with raised, red, darkened areas.
+Common side effects of ultrasound-guided sclerotherapy include bruising at the injection site, along with raised, red darkened areas.
 Larger veins may harden or become lumpy and darken in color.
 Some veins may not fade or dissolve for up to several months.

-Contact your provider as soon as possible if you experience side effects other than those listed above.
+Contact your provider right away if you experience side effects other than those listed above.